ataraxao/drex/introduction.md

 ### The Deterministic Unwind *(At-Will Termination)*

 A critical feature of the CWA is that it remains a strictly **at-will** agreement.
 If at any point either party wishes to terminate, they can terminate at will.
 Unlike the legacy marriage system, which requires a subjective judge to untangle commingled assets, the CWA features a **Deterministic Unwind**.
 Because the ledger is mapped to explicit event procedures, the vested equity is computed at defined valuation times.
 Upon termination, an Independent Administrator executes the **formulaic unwind**, distributing the legally vested share to the Recipient Party and returning the remaining balance to the Funding Party.
-For the governed pool, it replaces legal warfare with a **programmatic financial transaction**.
+For the governed pool, it replaces legal warfare with a **programmatic financial transaction**.[^1]

 *Design note:* the CWA is drafted to be **governance-only** and **event-driven**, narrowing the dispute surface to the account and the formula.